Belmont Farm Nursery School Limited

 - Observe parking procedures and regulations

 The School will not refund any Fees or be in breach of this Parent Agreement or otherwise liable to you by reason of any delay in performance or non- performance of its obligations due to any event outside its reasonable control.
-Such events include without limitation ‘acts of God’, fire, war, acts of terrorism, strikes or other industrial action, infectious diseases, epidemics, inclement weather (such as snow or flooding), unforeseeable repairs or any failure of public or utility services, (such as highway and public transport delays or failures) If the School applies any discretionary discount to Fees, this discount will be solely as a gesture of goodwill and will not constitute any variation of the Parent Agreement.
+Such events include without limitation ‘acts of God’, fire, war, acts of terrorism, strikes or other industrial action, infectious diseases, viruses, epidemics, pandemics, inclement weather (such as snow or flooding), unforeseeable repairs or any failure of public or utility services, (such as highway and public transport delays or failures) If the School applies any discretionary discount to Fees, this discount will be solely as a gesture of goodwill and will not constitute any variation of the Parent Agreement.

 Termination of this Agreement by the Parent